charlenelyu/pro-mern-stack/README.md

     - Add a top-level resolver for all scalar types, which handles both serialization (on the way out) as well as parsing (on the way in) via class methods.
   - Now, in `App.jsx`, we can convert the string to the native `Date` type.
     - A better way do this is to pass a *reviver* function to the JSON `parse()` function.
+- The Create API: in this section, we will implement an API for creating a new issue in the server, which will be appended to the list of issues in the server’s memory.
+  - Define a field in the schema under `Mutation` called `issueAdd`.
+    - Since this field need to take multiple arguments, one for each property of the issue being added, we can define a new type called `issueInputs` as an object that has the fields we need for the input.
+    - GraphQL needs a different specification when it comes to input types.
+Instead of using the `type` keyword, we have to use the `input` keyword.
+  - Define a resolver for `issueAdd` that takes in an `IssueInput` type and creates a new issue in the in-memory database.

 ### troubleshooting